Annual Conference Primer

 Sometimes I don’t understand what is meant.
 Can you help?

-Here is a list of “jargon,” words that we United Methodists use without thinking, but that someone new to the process might have trouble with.
+Here is a list of “jargon,” words that we United Methodists use without thinking, but with which someone new to the process might have trouble.
 It’s in alphabetical order for easy reference.

-Apportionments and benevolence factor: Every church is expected to pay its apportionments, the share of the overall expenses of running a large denomination, jurisdiction, annual conference and district.
-Apportionment giving financially underwrites United Methodist ministry and mission beyond the local church.
+Mission Shares and benevolence factor: Every church is expected to pay its Mission Shares (formerly known as apportionments), the share of the overall expenses of running a large denomination, jurisdiction, annual conference and district.
+Mission Shares financially underwrite United Methodist ministry and mission beyond the local church.
 The amount for each church is reached by a specific formula, called the benevolence factor.
-In 2017, the benevolence factor is 17.75 percent of the local church’s operating budget.
+In 2018, the benevolence factor was 17.75 percent of the local church’s operating budget.
 Expenses a church has for building construction or to support missions is not counted as operating budget.
 Church treasurers are very aware of what the calculations include.
-By operating on a percentage basis, small churches pay fewer dollars than larger churches.
+By operating on a percentage basis, smaller churches pay fewer dollars than larger churches.

-Book of Discipline or simply the Discipline: This is the official manual of procedures and regulations.
-It covers every aspect of church life, doctrine, guidance for Christian behavior, procedures for becoming a church member or minister, protocols for organizing and administering local churches, annual conferences, districts and churchwide boards and agencies, as well as rules of church law.
-It is revised every four years at General Conference.
-The current one is dated 2016.
-The last General Conference was May 10-20, 2016, in Portland, Ore.
-The next officially scheduled General Conference is May 5-15, 2020, in Minneapolis, Minn.
+The Book of Discipline or simply the Discipline: This is the official manual of procedures and regulations.
+It covers every aspect of church life, doctrine, guidance for Christian behavior, procedures for becoming a church member or minister, protocols for organizing and administering local churches, annual conferences, districts

 Book of Resolutions: This book explains the many social and justice ministries’ actions that The United Methodist Church believes in, teaches, and practices.
 It contains all resolutions or pronouncements on issues approved by the General Conference and currently valid.